 So it is imperative, if we want to experience true empowerment, joy and peace, that we avoid the tendency to hide away from difficult emotions and thoughts and show our spiritual mettle.
 You definitely have it – the spiritual mettle.
 It may not seem so but the not seeming so is just the way the cookie crumbles – that’s the process.
 We must go through the denial and the believing of our ego-based mind before we can know what it is like to be in the opposite space where we traverse the terrain feeling vulnerable and uncertain but are then blessed with the touch of the Divine.
-I often say to Soul Plan Reading clients that first we experience the downside then only can we experience its opposite.
+First we experience the downside then only can we fully appreciate the upside.

 Thus by experiencing pain that very process itself is what brings us to a space of an absence of pain and of bliss.

 Some would say that pain is the greatest gift and I would agree.
 I read somewhere recently online (can’t recall the site now) about people’s awakening and what the triggers were.
 A large proportion of those who had awakened cited a very difficult just before they awoke.

 The phoenix rises from ashes – remember!
 Life truly is a miracle.
 It is a wondrous alchemy.
 When all seems lost – amazingly, it is not.

 - How to achieve true peace of mind - Nov 09, 2022